Day trips from London to Europe

 What is Eurostar?

 It’s safe to say Eurostar has revolutionised travel since its inaugural journey back in 1994.
 Linking London with northern Europe’s most iconic capitals via the Channel Tunnel, these ultra-modern trains from London St Pancras International to Europe whisk passengers off to the continent at speeds of 300km/h (186 mph).
-In essence, it’s a more civilised, stress-free way to go with spacious rail cars with ample baggage allowance and of course, a seamless city-to city journey that puts you right in the heart of where you want to be, from lively Amsterdam, Brussels or Paris.
+In essence, it’s a more civilised, stress-free way to go with spacious carriages and ample luggage allowance, plus of course, a seamless city-to city journey that puts you right in the heart of where you want to be, from lively Amsterdam to Brussels or Paris.
 Eurostar to Europe shouldn’t be confused with Eurotunnel, which operates car-carrying trains which shuttle vehicles through the tunnel.

 Aside from the reduced city-to-city journey times, the Eurostar passenger experience also beats flying in many other ways too.
-There is a more relaxed baggage allowance and streamlined check-in and security screening procedure, and no long waits on arrival at passport control – immigration checks are done before you arrive.
-Perhaps best of all, there is free Wi-Fi for all with uninterrupted cellular service throughout the journey, even through the tunnel.
-You are free to get up and move around at your leisure, perhaps grab a coffee and snack at one of the two bar cars.
+There are more relaxed luggage restrictions and streamlined check-in and security screening procedure, and no long waits on arrival at passport control – immigration checks are done before you arrive.
+Perhaps best of all, there is free Wi-Fi for all throughout the journey, even through the tunnel.
+You are free to get up and move around at your leisure, as well as perhaps grab a coffee and snack at one of the two bar cars.

 Eurostar Europe fares are very competitive with the airlines in all classes of service.
-Eurostar has three ticket options - Standard Class which offers promotional fares as low as €35, Standard Premier which also includes a light meal and Business Premier inclusive of a gourmet three-course meal, dedicated fast track check-in, full ticket flexibility and access to business lounges.
+Eurostar has three ticket options - Standard Class which offers promotional fares as low as €35, Standard Premier which also includes a light meal and Business Premier which comes with a gourmet three-course meal, dedicated fast track check-in, full ticket flexibility and access to business lounges.